kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 ## Setup for Log Record Parsing

 We created a Helm values file for the `open-telemetry/opentelemetry-collector` chart that parses and transforms container logs in the described way.
-We use an SAP Cloud Logging instance as the OTLP compliant logging backend.
+We use an SAP Cloud Logging instance as the OTLP-compliant logging backend.
 To deploy the setup, follow these steps:

 1. Create an SAP Cloud Logging instance.
 Store the endpoint, client certificate, and key under the keys `ingest-otlp-endpoint`, `ingest-otlp-cert`, and `ingest-otlp-key` respectively, in a Kubernetes Secret within the `otel-logging` namespace.